 Dog owners playing with their canine friends in Alamo Square's off-leash dog park is a typical scene.
 You'll also see parents reading the news on smartphones while their children play on the playground in the center of Alamo Square Park.
 There are plenty of tourists and residents taking pictures in front of the famous Painted Ladies on Steiner Street.
 Expect to see winded joggers running up the steep hill on Hayes Street or cutting through to Fulton Street on one of the park's paved pathways.

 Have dinner at home, then walk down to Divisadero Street for drinks.
 If you want to dine out then check out one of Divisadero's delicious restaurants and pubs down the street.
 See live music at a concert venue or bar, and walk to the top of Alamo Square Park to admire the lights of downtown to the east and the light of the stars overhead.

 Go for an early morning walk through Alamo Square Park before the tourists and picnickers arrive.
 Walk down Divisadero and eat brunch or have a cup of single-origin coffee.
 Hike back up to the park to people watch, read under sunny skies, and inevitably take a picture for a group of tourists or college students.

-Beautiful architecture • Dog and kid-friendly park • Plenty of parks.
+Plenty of parks • Dog and kid-friendly park • Beautiful architecture.